RisingEntropy/risingentropy.github.io/README.md

-Welcome to my profile.A student at BIT(Beijing Institute of Technology).
+Welcome to my profile.A student at UESTC(University of electronic science and technology of china).

 QQ:1724458359